TeselaGen/ccw-repeater-example/README.md

 - codefresh get pipelines
 - codefresh run TeselaGen/ccw-repeater-example/ccw-repeater-example --local -b master

+## Setting up local docker containers:
+yarn docker-build //from ./ or ./e2e-tests this will build the docker images for ccw-repeater and ccw-repeater-cypress respectively

 ## How the whole process works:
  - add some new code, add a new cypress test for that